nixxcode/Jvm-Brotli/README.md

 * Linux on ARM processors (64 bit) - The build files are ready, just haven't had the opportunity to do the actual build

+#### Other Platforms

+If you are uncertain about your platform being supported, we encourage you to clone the example project and try running it.
+This will give you a definitive answer.

+If your platform is not supported, we would really appreciate if you could create an issue and request for support to be added.
+The goal for this project is to make Brotli readily available to Java developers and users on as many platforms as possible.
+We can make it happen with your help!

 ## Getting Started

 Jvm-Brotli is designed with ease of use in mind.
 To include it in your Maven project, simply add the following dependency to your pom.xml